razvan-panda/haskell-study-dublin/README.md

 To prepare for your first visit, please do the following:

 - **Join the [FPChat](http://fpchat-invite.herokuapp.com/) Slack community.**
 All announcements pertaining to this study group will be sent out via Meetup and Slack.
-On the FPChat Slack, look for the `#haskell-study-group` channel.
+On the FPChat Slack, look for the `#dublin` channel.

-- **[Purchase](https://gumroad.com/l/haskellbook) your own copy of the book (discount codes are available: see below).**
+- **[Purchase](https://gumroad.com/l/haskellbook) your own copy of the book.**
 You will need your own copy on your own machine so you can work with the PDF and your terminal open side-by-side.
 This book was independently researched, written, and published by two Haskell developers working in their spare time to support education in functional programming.
 As a member of our strong and supportive community, we know you are too committed to the spirit of pure actions to "borrow" someone else's copy.
 They typeset it with LaTeX: give them a break!

 - **Install [Stack](https://docs.haskellstack.org/en/stable/README/), the Haskell project development tool.**